lowandrew/Plasmid_Assembler/docs/usage.md

 Within the output directory, you will find the following:

 - a CSV file called plasmidReport.csv, which shows the plasmids found for each sample, along with a score that shows (approximately) the percent identity to a reference plasmid
-- a folder for each sample, which contains a FASTA file for each plasmid found, a FASTA file with the plasmids concatenated, and the input reads with any plasmid reads discarded
+- a folder for each sample, which contains a FASTA file for each plasmid found, a FASTA file with the plasmids concatenated
 - if there was more than one sample, an image file showing a dendrogram of similarity of the total plasmid content of each sample, as well as a heatmap showing similarity
 - a log file for each sample showing the output from each step of the pipeline
 - CSV files describing virulence, AMR, and incompatibility genes found for each sample.